Settings Reference¶

 string

 Version of the Microsoft Entra ID endpoint version.
-By default it is set to v2.0
+By default it is set to v2.0.

-For new projects, v2.0
+For new projects, v2.0 is recommended.

 PROXIES¶